Equiem/pivotal-tracker-clj/README.md

 There is also a convenience function `api!!` that passes the result of `pivotal-tracker-clj.core/token` into `api!`.

-If you're happy to rely on the environment variable for all your API calls (pretty common) then just use this instead.
+If you're happy to rely on the environment variable for all your API calls (pretty common) then you can just use this instead.

 For example: